 Firmicutes.
 The Firmicutes (firm = "strong"; cuti = "skin") consists of many species that are grampositive.
 As we will see in this chapter, they share a similar thick "skin," which refers to their cell wall structure.
-Genera include Bacillus and Clostridium, specific species that are responsible for anthrax and botulism, respectively.
+Genera include Bacillus and Clostridium, specific species of which are responsible for anthrax and botulism, respectively.
 Species within the genera Staphylococcus and Streptococcus are responsible for several mild to life-threatening human illnesses (FIGURE 4.3B).

 Also within the Firmicutes is the genus Mycoplasma, which lacks a cell wall but is otherwise phylogenetically related to the gram-positive bacterial species (FIGURE 4.3C).
-Possibly the smallest free-living bacterial cell, one species causes a form of pneumonia (Chapter 10) while another mycoplasmal illness represents a sexually-transmitted disease (Chapter 13).
+Among the smallest free-living bacterial organisms, one species causes a form of pneumonia (Chapter 20) while another mycoplasmal illness represents a sexuallytransmitted disease (Chapter 24).

 Actinobacteria.
-Another phylum of gram-positive species is the Actinobacteria.
-Often called the actinomycetes, these bacterial organisms form a system of branched filaments that somewhat resemble the growth form of fungi.
+Another phylum of grampositive species is the Actinobacteria.
+Often called the "actinomycetes," these soil organisms form a system of branched filaments that somewhat resemble the growth form of fungi.
 The genus Streptomyces is the source for important antibiotics (FIGURE 4.3D).
 Another medically important genus is Mycobacterium, one species of which is responsible for tuberculosis.

 Cyanobacteria.
 In Chapter 3 we discussed the cyanobacteria.
 They are phylogenetically related to the gram-positive species and can exist as unicellular, filamentous, or colonial forms (FIGURE 4.3E).
 Once known as blue-green algae because of their pigmentation, pigments also may be black, yellow, green, or red.
-The periodic redness of the Red Sea, for example, is due to blooms of cyanobacteria whose members contain large amounts of red pigment.
+The periodic redness of the Red Sea, for example, is due to blooms of those cyanobacterial species that contain large amounts of red pigment.

-The phylum Cyanobacteria are unique among bacterial groups because they carry out photosynthesis similar to unicellular algae (Chapter 6) using the light-trapping pigment chlorophyll.
-Their evolution on Earth was responsible for the "oxygen revolution" that transformed life on the young planet.
-In addition, chloroplasts probably are derived from the endosymbiotic union with a cyanobacterial ancestor.
+The phylum Cyanobacteria is unique among bacterial groups because its members carry out photosynthesis similar to unicellular algae (Chapter 6) using the light-trapping pigment chlorophyll.
+Their evolution on Earth was responsible for the "oxygen revolution" that transformed life on the young planet some 2 billion years ago.
+In addition, chloroplasts probably are derived from the endosymbiotic union with a cyanobacterial ancestor (see MicroInquiry 3).

 Chlamydiae.
 Roughly half the size of the rickettsiae, members of the phylum Chlamydiae are so small that they cannot be seen with the light microscope and are cultivated only within living cells.
 Most species in the phylum are pathogens and one species causes the gonorrhea-like disease known as chlamydia.
-Chlamydial diseases are described in Chapter 13.
+Chlamydial diseases are described in Chapter 24.

 Spirochaetes.
 The phylum Spirochaetes contains more than 340 gram-negative species that possess a unique cell body that coils into a long helix and moves in a corkscrew pattern.
 The ecological niches for the spirochetes is diverse: from free-living species found in mud and sediments, to symbiotic species present in the digestive tracts of insects, to the pathogens found in the urogenital tracts of vertebrates.
-Many spirochetes are found in the human oral cavity; in fact, some of the first animalcules seen by Leeuwenhoek were probably spirochetes from his teeth scrapings (see Chapter 1).
-Among the human pathogens are Treponema pallidum, the causative agent of syphilis and one of the most common sexually transmitted diseases (FIGURE 4.3F; Chapter 13); and specific species of Borrelia, which are transmitted by ticks or lice and are responsible for Lyme disease and relapsing fever (Chapter 12).
+Many spirochetes are found in the human oral cavity;

+in fact, some of the first animalcules seen by Leeuwenhoek were probably spirochetes from his teeth scrapings (see Chapter 1).
+Among the human pathogens are Treponema pallidum, the causative agent of syphilis and one of the most common sexually transmitted diseases (FIGURE 4.3F; Chapter 24) and specific species of Borrelia, which are transmitted by ticks or lice and are responsible for Lyme disease and relapsing fever (Chapter 23).

 Other Phyla.
 There are many other phyla within the domain Bacteria.
 Several lineages branch off near the root of the domain.
-The common link between these organisms is that they are hyperthermophiles; they grow at high temperatures.
-Examples include Aquifex and Thermotoga, which typically are found in earthly cauldrons such as hot springs.
+The common link between these organisms is that they are hyperthermophiles; they grow at high temperatures (70°C-85°C).
+Examples include Aquifex and Thermotoga, which typically are found in earthly cauldrons such as hot springs and other hydrothermal sites.